Television in the United States: History of American television

-Television debuted in the United States on May 10, 1928, with the launch of the original WGY Television, a joint venture of General Electric's owned-and-operated WGY in Schenectady, New York and Norton Laboratories' WMAK in Lockport, New York.
+Experimental broadcasts debuted in the United States on May 10, 1928, with the launch of the original WGY Television, a joint venture of General Electric's owned-and-operated WGY in Schenectady, New York and Norton Laboratories' WMAK in Lockport, New York.
 (Norton dropped out of the venture shortly thereafter and eventually folded in 1932 amid disputes with the FCC over its AM allocation.
 Generally regarded as the first television station in the United States, W3XK in Washington, D.C., started airing on July 2, 1928.
 Charles Francis Jenkins, a pioneer of early television technology, owned W3XK, which in 1929 upgraded to a 60-line picture after first transmitting 48-line silhouette images via a mechanical scanning mechanism.
-Despite being the first station to transmit to the public on a regular basis, it was hindered by technical issues and closed during the Great Depression in 1932.
+Despite being the first station to transmit on a regular basis, it was hindered by technical issues and closed during the Great Depression in 1932.
 Western New York would not get a full-time television station until WBEN-TV launched in 1948.)
 These early television programs operated using low-bandwidth (and low-fidelity) mechanical television processes.
 Full-time broadcasts began in the early 1930s, particularly in New York City; these were almost exclusively studio-based shows, among them the murder mystery The Television Ghost, piano lessons and primitive variety shows.
 These shows and broadcasts ended in 1933, in part because of technological and economic limits caused by the Great Depression.

 On April 30, 1939, RCA through its NBC division, introduced the first, regularly scheduled, 441-line electronic television service in the United States over New York City's W2XBS (today's WNBC) from a transmitter atop The Empire State Building as well as placing RCA television receivers on sale in the New York City vicinity.
 Television receivers were also sold by General Electric, DuMont Laboratories and other manufacturers during his period.
 NBC rival CBS established their own electronic television station in New York at the time, W2XAB (today's WCBS-TV) as well as the DuMont Laboratories establishing their station W2XWV (today's WNYW).
 Although television sets were available for sale during this period (1939–1941) and three channels were operating in New York City, sales were slow, primarily due to a lack of compelling programming, limited broadcast schedules and the high price of the sets.
 In 1941, The National Television Systems Committee (NTSC) standardized on a 525-line system, and authorized the official start of advertising-based, commercial television.
 This would provide the basis for television across the country through the end of the century.
 On July 1, 1941, W2XBS became commercial WNBT (now WNBC) and broadcast the first paid advertisement for the Bulova Watch Company.
 On the same day, the CBS station became commercial WCBW (now WCBS-TV).